 IP TAKE: The Parsons Foundation maintains a detailed and complex website that spells out how applicants can access its funds.

 PROFILE: A longtime Los Angeles funder, the Ralph M. Parsons Foundation has a broad impact throughout the region.
+It seeks to “support the work of the County’s best nonprofit organizations, recognizing that communities thrive when all individuals are able to access the resources they need to feel safe, stable, and engaged.”
 Parsons, who founded a company that specialized in engineering and construction, established his philanthropy in 1961.
 During his lifetime, Ralph M. Parsons built everything from oil facilities to shipyards, power plants, irrigation projects, airports, subways, and NASA facilities in more than 30 countries.
 This foundation supports a variety of interests, which include civic, culture, education, health and human services.

 Cultural grants prioritize Los Angeles and support museums, botanical gardens, arts education programs, and civic engagement activities.